bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mccrea.md

 **William Hunter McCrea** was an English astronomer and mathematician whose research on the composition of the Sun and on star formation led to the development of the big bang theory.

 ### Mathematical Profile (Excerpt):
-* His parents were Robert Hunter McCrea and Margaret Hutton; Bill was the eldest of their children.
 * Robert McCrea was a schoolmaster who moved to England when Bill was two years old.
 * In 1928 McCrea followed up a suggestion by Cecilia Payne and by the German astronomer Albrecht Unsöld that in fact hydrogen was dominant.
 * However, Whittaker was not the person in the department to interact most closely with McCrea, rather it was George McVittie who was undertaking research under Whittaker's supervision.